h33raj/SKF-Code-Examples/flask/1-code_example--File_upload--.md

 	#Extensions which are accepted to be uploaded
 	app.config['ALLOWED_EXTENSIONS'] = set(['png', 'jpg', 'jpeg', 'pdf'])

-REMARK Glenn: Good check only really usable if there is only 1 . used in the filename, before using this function make a input validation method that checks the chars you expect so A-Za-z0-9_-. and reject input when it's not what you expect

 	#Check whether the file can be uploaded
 	def allowed_file(filename):